homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 But what exactly is Bitcoin?

 This post will explain everything a Bitcoin beginner needs to know.

 ## What is Bitcoin?

-Bitcoin is a form of digital currency known as a cryptocurrency.
+Bitcoin is a form of digital currency known as a [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency){: target="_blank"}.
 It exists entirely in software, and has no physical form.

 Bitcoin was the first cryptocurrency ever created, and it was built on a few core principles: